 Disclosure of Shareholder Ownership.
-There are no provisions in our second amended and restated memorandum and articles of association governing the ownership threshold above which shareholder ownership must be disclosed.
-An exempted company incorporated under the laws of the Cayman Islands, is required to maintain a beneficial ownership register at its registered office that records details of the persons who ultimately own or control, directly or indirectly, more than 25% of the equity interests or voting rights of the company or have rights to appoint or remove a majority of the directors of the company.
+There are no provisions in our third amended and restated memorandum and articles of association governing the ownership threshold above which shareholder ownership must be disclosed.
+An exempted company incorporated under the laws of the Cayman Islands, is required to maintain a beneficial ownership register at its registered office that records details of the persons who ultimately own or control, directly or indirectly, more than 25% of the equity interests or voting rights of the company or otherwise exercise ultimate effective control over the management of the company or are identified as exercising control of the company through other means.
 The beneficial ownership register is not a public document and is only accessible by a designated competent authority of the Cayman Islands.
 Such requirement does not, however, apply to an exempted company with its shares listed on an approved stock exchange, which includes the NYSE.
-Accordingly, for so long as our shares are listed on the NYSE, we are not required to maintain a beneficial ownership register.
+Accordingly, for so long as our shares are listed on the NYSE, we are not required to maintain a beneficial ownership register provided our corporate services provider files certain required particulars in respect of such listing with the competent authority of the Cayman Islands.